Skip to main content

 grinding6 negative mentions

-• Engaging story that serves as a sequel to the beloved Doctor Who episode 'Blink', with familiar characters and references that fans will appreciate.
+• Engaging story that expands on the beloved Doctor Who episode 'Blink', featuring familiar characters and lore.

 • story